Synthetic Lagrangian Turbulence by Generative Diffusion Models: Problem set-up

 {\bf Diffusion Models.} DMs emerge in recent years, outperforming the current state-of-the-art GANs on image synthesis \cite{dhariwal2021diffusion}.
-DMs are built upon forward and backward diffusion processes (see Fig. \ref{figure:DMarch}(a) and Methods).
-The forward process is a Markov chain that gradually introduces Gaussian noise into the training data until the original signal is transformed {into} pure noise.
-In the opposite direction, the backward process starts from pure Gaussian-noise realizations and learns to progressively denoise the signal, effectively generating the desired data samples, as shown in Fig. \ref{figure:DMarch}(f).
-The diffusion processes stem from non-equilibrium statistical physics, leveraging Markov chains to progressively morph one distribution into another \cite{ sohl2015deep, burda2015accurate}.
+DMs are built upon forward and backward diffusion processes (see Fig. \ref{figure:Figure3}\textbf{a} and Methods).
+The forward process is a Markov chain that gradually introduces Gaussian noise into the training data until the original signal is transformed into pure noise.
+In the opposite direction, the backward process starts from pure Gaussian-noise realizations and learns to progressively denoise the signal, effectively generating the desired data samples, as shown in Fig. \ref{figure:Figure3}\textbf{f}.
+The diffusion processes stem from non-equilibrium statistical physics, leveraging Markov chains to progressively morph one distribution into another \cite{sohl2015deep, burda2015accurate}.
 The training of DMs involves the use of variational inference lower bound to estimate the loss function along a finite, but large, number of diffusion steps.
 By focusing on these small incremental changes, the loss term becomes tractable, eliminating the need to resort to the less stable adversarial training, a strategy commonly used by GAN, which aims to reproduce the entire data distribution in a single jump from the input noise.
-Our implementation of DM has adopted the UNet architecture of the cutting-edge DM model used in computer vision \cite{dhariwal2021diffusion}.\\ An optimized noise schedule for the diffusion processes has also been developed in order to enhance both the efficiency and performance when constructing the multiscale features of the signal, as presented in Fig.~\ref{figure:DMarch}(b) and discussed in more detail in the Methods section. \\ \\ { {\bf Results }}\\ {\bf Probability density functions.} In Fig. \ref{figure:Figure1}(a) we show the success of the DM to generate more and more intense (non-Gaussian) velocity fluctuations, $\delta_\tau V_i$, by sending $\tau \to 0$, with perfect statistical agreement with the ground truth.
-The typical trajectories generated by the DM-1c are also qualitatively shown in Fig. \ref{figure:Figure1}(b)-(d) for different time lags, $\tau$, with local events belonging to both laminar and intense fluctuations.
-Note the ability of DMs to overcome the additional difficulty of simultaneously generating the three correlated components (DM-3c), required to produce highly complex topological -vortical- structures, as show in Fig. \ref{figure:Figure1} (e)-(f).
-In Fig. \ref{figure:pdfa} we present the PDF of one generic component of the acceleration, $a_i$, from DM-1c, showing a very close agreement with the fat-tail ground-truth DNS distribution up to fluctuations around 60-70 times the standard deviation. \\ \\ {\bf Lagrangian Structure Functions and Generalized Flatness.} In Fig. \ref{figure:SF} we show for both DM-1c and DM-3c the Lagrangian structure functions given by (\ref{eq:SF}) for $p=2,4,6$ in panel (a), and in panel (b) the generalized flatness,
+Our implementation of DM has adopted the UNet architecture of the cutting-edge DM model used in computer vision \cite{dhariwal2021diffusion}.
+An optimized noise schedule for the diffusion processes has also been developed in order to enhance both the efficiency and performance when constructing the multiscale features of the signal, as presented in Fig.~\ref{figure:Figure3}\textbf{b} and discussed in more detail in the Methods section.